-This is the thesis proposal and outline stage.
+This is the thesis Proposal and Outline phase.
 You will choose a Mentor, work with her/him to develop a research question and timeline to complete your thesis.
-This proposal includes Chapters 1-3:
+Your proposal needs to be "defended" in front of a Committee of your Mentor and two other Faculty or Technical Experts.
+During this Phase you are also gathering the relevant literature.